 To help ensure a comprehensive and appropriate response, DoD SAPRO has compiled a checklist of what should happen within the first 30 days of a survivor’s disclosure of sexual assault.
 You can access the checklist here.

-Throughout military investigative and justice process, Service members who make an Unrestricted Report of sexual assault have rights that they are entitled to.
-To learn more about these rights please go here.
+Throughout the military investigative and justice process, Service members who make an Unrestricted Report of sexual assault are entitled to certain rights.
+To learn more about these rights, please go here.